WICG/scroll-to-text-fragment/fragment-directive-api.md

 location.hash = ":~:text=foo%20bar";
 ```

-Will add a text directive to the page, highlighting "foo bar" and adding a `TextDirective` to `fragmentDirective.items`.
+The snippet above will add a text directive to the page, highlighting "foo bar" and adding a `TextDirective` to `fragmentDirective.items`.
 However, this still runs the [fragment directive stripping steps](https://wicg.github.io/scroll-to-text-fragment/#process-and-consume-fragment-directive):

 ```JS
 const value = ":~:text=foo%20bar";